Skip to main content

 Personalized SMS Services

 With Textellent, every message can feel one-to-one, even if you send it to thousands.
-This text messaging service supports merge fields and smart tags to insert customer-specific info into your texts.
+This bulk SMS software supports merge fields and smart tags to insert customer-specific info into your texts.

 You can segment your contact list using tags and then send SMS campaigns to those groups.
 It drives better customer engagement and would require a lot more manual work to implement on a generic platform.